 Super simple.
 Mint-infused, vanilla bourbon with a touch of that simple syrup sweetness.

-The TFA Kentucky & FA Vanilla Bourbon combo at this ~4:1 ratio yields a smooth, creamy bourbon with an almost light milk chocolate-like feel.
+The TFA Kentucky & FA Vanilla Bourbon combo at this ~4:1 ratio yields a smooth, creamy bourbon with a light, creamy feel.
 FA Spearmint is an awesome mint flavor, and I'm not typically fond of mint vapes, myself.